jmwanderer/ber-tlv/README.md

 # BER TLV Encoder / Decoder

-A C++ implementation for BER TLV encoding and decoding.
+A C++ implementation for BER TLV encoding and decoding for the Arduino.

 Intended to be light weight with reduced dynamic memory allocation.

 Supports 1 or 2 byte tag values, definite length form, and a maximum of 65535 TLV length.